Myth, Multitudes, and Matter

 The cost for lodging with daily brunch, four-course dinners, Yoga and meditation instruction and practice, Farewell Fiesta on the beach, monetary contributions to sea life conservation, possible turtle hatchling release, and your whale research excursion on the sea is

 Because I work directly with Mexican vendors, I am able to keep the price of the retreat very low, and you get the satisfaction of knowing you are supporting the village economy directly.
 And, a portion of your retreat fees goes directly to Whale and Tortoise research and conservation efforts in the Playa Blanca region!

-You'd do well to add another $300-$500 or so for gifts, as well as lunches at the palapas or in the village, taxis, and walking-around money.
+You'd do well to add another couple/few hundred for gifts, lunches at the palapas or in the village, taxis, and walking-around money.
 Opportunities will also arise for massage on site and optional organized activities, such as cooking classes or bird watching, which are not covered by your retreat fee.

 Use the Zihuatanejo airport.
-The flights are a little high this year at a bit over $700 for December from PDX.
-Fortunately, the trip itself is a bargain!
-Try Alaska first—the make one trip daily with a stop in LA—and then American.
+From Portland or SF, Alaska first—they make one trip daily with a stop in LA—and then American.
 For January, you should be able to get a flight for around $650.
 Flights from SF are direct on Alaska.

 Note that the retreat price is based on double occupancy.
-Unless I hear otherwise, I will pair you with another participant. *There is a possibility that we could arrange a private room for you—please be advised that this will significantly increase your overall retreat fees.
+Unless I hear otherwise, I will pair you with another participant.
+We can sometimes arrange a private room for you (please be advised that this will significantly increase your overall retreat fees).
 Contact me for information.